 It was during the 1930s that Arsenal became a football force.
 Chapman built a new stadium complete with marble halls, set up under-soil heating so that matches could be played in all weathers, set up the best medical facilities in the country to treat players, and began youth schemes to train young players.
 His proposals to number shirts and have floodlights were rejected by the football authorities.
 His innovations showed he was a man ahead of his time.
 Tactically, Chapman was astute enough to attack the weaknesses of other teams while playing to Arsenal's strengths.
 Outside of football, Chapman, had the tube station's name changed to Arsenal.
 Chapman made Arsenal the most successful and richest club in the country.
 Everybody wanted to beat them.

 In 1930 Arsenal won their first trophy, the FA Cup, beating Chapman's old club, Huddersfield Town, 2 - 0.
 In 1931, Arsenal became the first London club to win the First Division Championship.
 They set up a new points total which was not bettered for 30 years.
-In 1932, Arsenal almost became the first club this Century to win both the FA Cup and the League.
+In 1932, Arsenal almost became the first club in the 20th Century to win both the FA Cup and the League.
 They finished 2nd in both, losing the FA Cup Final 1 - 2 to Newcastle United.
-In 1933, 1934, 1935 Arsenal were Champions, one of only three clubs to win three consecutive Championships.
+In 1933, 1934, 1935 Arsenal were Champions, one of only four clubs to win three consecutive Championships.

 They had their upsets however: in 1933 they lost a cup game to Walsall of the old Third Division, a team that cost less than Arsenal's boots.
 Chapman died during this period, but he is considered to have been the first modern football manager.
 In 1934, England played an international game with seven Arsenal players, still a record.
 1936 saw a second FA Cup win (1 - 0 against Sheffield United).
 During that season, Ted Drake set a record by scoring 7 goals in an away game at Aston Villa.
 A fourth Championship was captured in 1938 before World War II stopped competitive football for six years.